ponkila/HomestakerOS/docs/getting_started.md

 mkdir /mnt/secrets/ssh
 ```

-The key can either be manually created and placed there, but if absent, NixOS will generate this key automatically.
-If you choose to place it manually, please note that the key should be in Ed25519 format.
+The key can be manually created and placed there, but if absent, NixOS will generate this key automatically.
+If you choose to place it manually, please note that __the key should be in Ed25519 format__.
 Additionally, this path should be configured in the SSH settings on the frontend.
 In this case, the path would be `/mnt/secrets/ssh/id_ed25519`.

 You can derive the public key for automatically generated private key with the following command: